 Path to improved health

-You also can catch COVID-19 and the flu in similar ways.
+You can catch COVID-19 and the flu in similar ways.
 When a person talks, sneezes, or coughs, tiny, invisible particles leave their mouth and nose and travel through the air.
 These particles are where the virus can live.
 If you breathe in these particles, the virus is then inside your body and can make you sick.
 Also, if you get the particles on your hands and then touch your mouth, nose, or eyes, you can get sick.
 This is why it’s so important to wash your hands frequently.

 COVID-19 is much more contagious than the flu.
-That means it more quickly and easily passes from one person to another.
+That means it passes more quickly and easily from one person to another.

 People most at risk